 Tweeting with GOD and Online with Saints are two different ways of deepening the faith.
 The second can be seen as a continuation of the first, and contains new questions.
 Both are based on the questions posed by young people of this day and age.
 Online with Saints adds to this the inspiring life stories of the saints.

-How can I use the scan function in the Tweeting with GOD app?
+How can I use the scan function in the app?

-The Tweeting with GOD app includes a SCAN feature which links any double page to online content.
+The app includes a SCAN feature which links any double page to online content.
 The technique is simple:

 - Click on the SCAN icon in the app

 - Take a ‘photograph’ of the large image at the top left-hand side of each double page in the book

 - The app then gives you an overview of the available information on this topic, and provides suggestions for interesting Questions to read